 My memoir – which is also my first book, hooray! – describes my descent into the darkness of depression, anxiety and obsessive compulsive disorder; chronicles the four days I spent in a hospital’s psychiatric unit; and details my road to recovery.
 As part of my recovery, I worked with a cognitive behavioral psychologist to dismantle the anxiety that had been ruling my life.
 Along the way, I adjusted to my new life as a stay-at-home mom and conquered the shame of having a mental illness.
 Less than a year after being diagnosed, I realized that having postpartum depression was actually one of the best experiences of her life.

-My memoir Adventures with Postpartum Depression is now available as an e-book on Amazon.
+My memoir Adventures with Postpartum Depression is now available as an e-book and a paperback on Amazon.